What is the difference between the copper and NBN fibre networks?

 First things first: check what’s available at your address right now.
 If the NBN rollout has not yet started in your area, you can pre-register with Optus to receive notification when the rollout will begin for you.

-Once the rollout has started in your area, you’ll have 18 months to switch to the new network before your old copper connection is switched off.
+Once the rollout has started in your area, you’ll need to switch to the new network before your old copper connection is switched off.
 NBN Co technicians will be working hard to connect everyone in your area so get in quick to avoid connection wait times, or risk being without home phone and internet while you’re waiting to be connected.

 Optus makes connecting to the NBN super simple!